Menu Close

 • Print out free primary lined paper and personalize the handwriting practice by writing your own model text by hand for your kids to trace or copy.
 I used this method as a once-in-a-while break from our usual pages and wrote funny little phrases for the kids to copy.

 • If you download a primary line font, you can easily make 100% customized pages for your kids.
 I use “Penmanship Print” and found that once I had a few templates set up, it was not too time consuming at all.
-You can tailor margins, sizes and content as needed and easily align your handwriting with topics you’re studying in other subjects.
+You can tailor margins, sizes, and content as needed and easily align your handwriting with topics you’re studying in other subjects.
 It’s the ultimate level of customization!

 Whether you’re supplementing a formal handwriting curriculum or creating your own program from scratch, there’s so much out there you’re sure to find the right solution for your needs! (sorry, another bad pun… I just can’t help myself)